unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 Alternatively, you can create one of the following effects of your choice:

-* You create one object of up to 25,00000 credits in value that isn’t a magic item.
+* You create one object of up to 25,00000 credits in value that isn’t a alien artifact.
 The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.
 * You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the _greater restoration_ spell.
 * You grant up to ten creatures that you can see resistance to a damage type you choose.
-* You grant up to ten creatures you can see immunity to a single spell or other magical effect for 8 hours.
+* You grant up to ten creatures you can see immunity to a single spell or other tek effect for 8 hours.
 For instance, you could make yourself and all your companions immune to a lich’s life drain attack.
 * You undo a single recent event by forcing a reroll of any roll made within the last round (including your last turn).
 Reality reshapes itself to accommodate the new result.
 For example, a _wish_ spell could undo an opponent’s successful save, a foe’s critical hit, or a friend’s failed save.
 You can force the reroll to be made with advantage or disadvantage, and you can choose whether to use the reroll or the original roll.

 You might be able to achieve something beyond the scope of the above examples.
 State your wish to the GM as precisely as possible.
 The GM has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
 This spell might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence as a result of how you worded the wish.
 For example, wishing that a villain were dead might propel you forward in time to a period when that villain is no longer alive, effectively removing you from the game.
-Similarly, wishing for a legendary magic item or artifact might instantly transport you to the presence of the item’s current owner.
+Similarly, wishing for a legendary alien artifact or artifact might instantly transport you to the presence of the item’s current owner.

 The stress of casting this spell to produce any effect other than duplicating another spell weakens you.
 After enduring that stress, each time you cast a spell until you finish a long rest, you take 1d10 necrotic damage per level of that spell.
 This damage can’t be reduced or prevented in any way.
 In addition, your Strength drops to 3, if it isn’t 3 or lower already, for 2d4 days.
 For each of those days that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.
 Finally, there is a 33 percent chance that you are unable to cast _wish_ ever again if you suffer this stress.